zcallan/rmit-softeng-2017/README.md

 `server/routes/` - Stores all the servers API handlers.
 `server/utils/` - Any common utility classes for the server are stored here.

+## Design pattern
+The application was designed based on the MVC (Model, View, Controller) design pattern

 ## Installing Swagger UI

 To install swagger ui please pull the Git submodules by running the following command